 White House warns Obama could go around Congress

-WASHINGTON (AP) — President Barack Obama will work with Congress where he can and circumvent lawmakers where he must, his top advisers warned Sunday in previewing Tuesday’s State of the Union policy speech.
+WASHINGTON (AP) — President Barack Obama will work with Congress where he can and circumvent lawmakers where he must, his top advisers warned Sunday in previewing Tuesday’s State of the Union speech.

 Obama faces a politically divided Congress on Tuesday and will use his annual address to demand expanded economic opportunity.
-Absent legislative action, the White House is telling lawmakers that the president is ready to take unilateral action to close the inequality gap between rich and poor Americans.
+Absent legislative action, the White House is telling lawmakers that the president is ready to take unilateral action to close the gap between rich and poor Americans.

 “I think the way we have to think about this year is we have a divided government,” said Dan Pfeiffer, a longtime Obama adviser.
 “The Republican Congress is not going to rubber-stamp the president’s agenda.
 The president is not going to sign the Republican Congress’ agenda.”